RuiyangJu/DKDS/Transformer/README.md

 python process_dibco.py

 ## Dataset
-* Prepare your dataset in the following structure (example folder: `Resize_512`):
+* Prepare your dataset in the following structure:
-* Make sure each subfolder contains corresponding images with the same filenames.

 ```
   ./Resize_512/